 Do not specify a country code by itself!
 Google does not automatically derive the language from the country code.
 You can specify a language code by itself if you want to simplify your tagging.
 Adding the country code after the language to restrict the page to a specific region.
 Examples:

-• be: Belarusian language, independent of region (not Belgium French)
+: Belarusian language, independent of region (not Belgium French)nl-be

 Finally, the reserved value "x-default" is used for indicating language selectors/redirectors which are not specific to one language or region, e.g. your homepage showing a clickable map of the world.